Capital to Coast Trail

-The Capital to Coast Trail is a 55 mi cross-state multi-use trail network that is designed to span the state of New Jersey (west to east) from the Delaware River in Trenton to the beach front town of Manasquan on the Atlantic Ocean.
+The Capital to Coast Trail is a 55 mi cross-state multi-use trail network that is designed to span the U.S. state of New Jersey (west to east) from the state capital of Trenton on the Delaware River to the beach front town of Manasquan on the Atlantic Ocean.
 The cross-state trail concept was conceived in 2000 by Fred Lockenmeyer and Rudy Buser, of Manasquan, the founding members of the Friends of the Capital to the Coast Trail.
 When finished the trail will be the third longest in the state, behind the Delaware and Raritan Canal Trail and the Appalachian Trail.

 Trail segments

 The trail roughly runs along the route of Interstate 195 as part of a proposed greenway across the central section of New Jersey.
 The trail consists of the following public land segments from east to west):